-Effective April 1, 2023, Manulife Bank adopted Basel III banking reforms in accordance with the OSFI's announced revised capital, leverage, liquidity, and disclosure requirements to help Canadian deposit-taking institutions more effectively manage risks and sustain resilience.
+Manulife Bank has adopted Basel III banking reforms in accordance with the OSFI's revised capital, leverage, liquidity, and disclosure requirements.
+These reforms enhance the risk management capabilities and resilience of Canadian deposit-taking institutions.

-The Bank manages its capital in accordance with guidelines established by OSFI, based on standards issued by the Basel Committee on Banking Supervision (BCBS).
-OSFI's Capital Adequacy Requirements (CAR) Guideline details how Basel III rules apply to Canadian banks.
-OSFI has mandated that all Canadian regulated financial institutions meet minimum targeted Capital Ratios: those being a CET1 Ratio of 7.0%, a Tier 1 Capital Ratio of 8.5%, and a Total Capital Ratio of 10.5%.
-To govern the quality and quantity of capital necessary based on the Bank's inherent risks, it utilizes an Internal Capital Adequacy Assessment Process (ICAAP) to assess capital requirements necessary to offset unexpected losses arising from credit risk, market risk and operational risk.
+The Bank manages its capital in accordance with guidelines established by OSFI, based on standards set by the Basel Committee on Banking Supervision (BCBS).
+OSFI's Capital Adequacy Requirements (CAR) Guideline specify the application of Basel III rules to Canadian banks.
+OSFI has mandated that all Canadian regulated financial institutions to maintain minimum Capital Ratios: a CET1 Ratio of 7.0%, a Tier 1 Capital Ratio of 8.5%, and a Total Capital Ratio of 10.5%.
+To govern the quality and quantity of capital necessary based on the Bank's inherent risks, we employ an Internal Capital Adequacy Assessment Process (ICAAP) to assess the capital needed to cover unexpected losses arising from credit risk, market risk and operational risks.
 MBC's approach to capital management is aligned to support its business model and strategic direction.